MetLife Inc. (MET) return on Assets touches 0.84: These Shares are Poised for Major Movement - News Daemon

 MetLife Inc. (MET) Earnings and Revenue Records

-Going through the last 3-months fiscal report unveiled on the 6/29/2022, it has been observed that the corporation posted $2 earnings per share (EPS) during the time that was better the consensus figure (set at $1.45) by $0.55.
+In the latest quarterly report released, which was put into the public domain on 6/29/2022, the organization reported $2 earnings per share (EPS) for the three months, surpassing the consensus estimate (set at $1.45) by $0.55.
 This company achieved a net margin of +9.41 while generating a return on equity of 9.23.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 1.88 per share during the current fiscal year.

 MetLife Inc.’s EPS increase for this current 12-month fiscal period is 28.60% and is forecasted to reach 8.31 in the upcoming year.
 Considering the longer run, market analysts have predicted that Company’s EPS will increase by 0.07% through the next 5 years, which can be compared against the 18.40% growth it accomplished over the previous five years trading on the market.